RedstormJones/SPDX_Eclipse_Plugin/README.md

 Version
 -------

 The SPDX Eclipse Plugin is currently [pre-alpha](https://en.wikipedia.org/wiki/Software_release_life_cycle).
-Version 1.0 is expected to be released before Q2 of 2015.
-Once version 1.0 has been released, information regarding new features and bug fixes for that release will be outlined in this section.
+Version 1.0 is expected to be released April 17th, 2015.
+Information regarding the features to be included in version 1.0 will be released soon.

 Installation
 -------------